-The world of voice-over may be drawing you in with its bright promise of exciting work, big bucks and loads of fame to come.
-But like any other industry, a voice-over career has a slightly dimmer side that comes with the territory.
+The world of voiceover may be drawing you in with its bright promise of exciting work, big bucks, and loads of fame to come.
+But like any other industry, voiceover career readiness has a slightly dimmer side that comes with the territory.

 If you’re in the midst of making a decision to jump off into the pool of voice-over actors to determine if it’s right for you, you will want to answer these five questions to ensure you’re truly prepared to climb up on that diving board.

 The first question deals with an overview of your intent, while the next four gauge your overall readiness to enter the industry by examining how prepared you are to deal with specific aspects of a voiceover career.

 1. What is My Purpose for Having a Voiceover Career?

 Yes, a voice-over career sounds cool.
 But that’s typically not a strong enough reason to dive into it with abandon.
 Here you’d be smart to dig deep to understand what you’re really looking to get out of your voice-over profession.
 Perhaps you want:

 • A little extra money

 • A creative outlet

 • Fame and recognition